-- wages you have paid.
+- wages you have paid,

 - tips your employees have received,

-- · federal income tax you withheld,
+- federal income tax you withheld,

 - both the employer's and the employee's share of social security and Medicare taxes, and

 - advance earned income tax credit (EIC) payments.

-After you file your first Form 941, you must file a return for each quarter even if you have no taxes to report.
-However, see Exceptions below.
+After you file your first Form 941, you must file a return for each quarter even if you have no taxes to report unless you filed a final return or one of the exceptions (below) applies.